 While evaluating our SLOs, another change we made in the SOAR program to meet the needs of our 9th graders was to change the Summer Bridge program.
-Based on survey results, we first reduced the number of sessions but lengthened the time frame for each topic.
-Second, we provided more education to the parents of our 9th graders in a Parent University supported by a grant from the Foundation for California Community Colleges.
+Based on survey results, we changed the format by reducing the number of sessions and lengthened the time frame for each topic.
+Second, we provided more education to the parents of our 9th graders with the creation of a Parent University supported by a grant from the Foundation for California Community Colleges.
 The goals were to teach parents to better understand and communicate with their children, communicate better within the school system, to understand AVID, the developmental stage of teenagers, and the systems of higher education and the educational resources available.
 The parent feedback was very positive, and the results were reflective in the students' academic success as evident in that only one student did not meet the academic standard; therefore the students had a success rate of 96.5%.

 Although Commencement changed its location back to campus and used the Brent Carder Marauder Stadium, we unfortunately did not increase the number of students who walk in the ceremony.
-The Evaluation and Graduation Office has been working on increasing the number of students who file for graduation.
-The first step is to get the word out that students need to apply and the Graduation Office is working hard to accomplish this aspect.
-The date for the 2011 ceremony is already posted on the web so that students, faculty and the public can begin to plan.
+The Evaluation and Graduation Office has been working on increasing the number of students who file for graduation and that has been the first step.
+The date for the 2012 ceremony is already posted on the web so that students, faculty and the public can begin to plan to attend.

 One other area of responsibility of the dean is to chair the Student Success and Equity Committee (SS&E).
 This committee completes the data for the Student Equity Report and educates the campus on the information.
 The report includes five areas: Student Access; Course Completion (Retention and Success) based on ethnicity, gender, age and disability status, for ESL, Reading, English, and Math classes; Degree and Completion Rates; Transfer Rates; and Action Plans.
 The data has been presented and approved.
-This year, the SS&E committee developed Action Plans which were presented to SPBC on October 20, 2010 which were posted to the group page on myAVC.